TommasoPetrolito/wikiflix/SETUP.md

 ## Important Notice

+⚠️ **AI-Generated Project & Third-Party Services**:

+- This entire project was **created using AI development tools** (AI-assisted)
-⚠️ **Third-Party Services**: This application uses Vidking API for video streaming.
-You are responsible for:
+- This application uses **ppv.to API** (or other third-party APIs) for video streaming
+- The developer has **no control, knowledge, or responsibility** for what content these services provide
+- The developer does **not endorse** any third-party streaming services
+- You are **solely responsible** for:
-- Verifying Vidking's terms of service
+  - Verifying ppv.to's terms of service (or any other API used)
   - Ensuring compliance with copyright laws
   - Understanding that content is streamed through third-party services

-**This project is intended for local/private use.
+**This project is intended for local/private use only.
+The developer is absolved of all responsibility for third-party API content.
 Use responsibly.**

 ## Troubleshooting